 It happens maybe once a backpack, maybe.
 If you're really lucky, one out of....I don't know...10, 20 vacations.
 It starts as a whisper, a word.
 "Pai".
 Passed on like a game of telephone.
 "Pai".
 Until the idea of it, plants itself inside you like a seed.
 "PAI".

 There are 762 curves and switchbacks on the road from Chaing Mai to Pai.
 A sign in the rest stop washroom reads, "Please don't vomit in the sink."
 It's a gauntlet eager travelers must pass to reach this Shangri-La of Northern Thailand.
 Some attempt the pass on motorbikes and scooters.
 Every couple hand full of riders take home scars as souvenirs.

-The magic of Pai is something similar to the light in the eyes of two year old child.
+The magic of Pai is something similar to the light in the eyes of a two year old child.
 It exists, ephemerally.
 It cannot be created, only born into this world.
-I can describe it to you, go on about the canyons, waterfalls, sunsets, crisp air, and expansive night skies, but like that child's eyes, you MUST experience it, personally.
-Deeply.
+I can describe it to you, go on about the canyons, waterfalls, sunsets, crisp air, and expansive night skies, but like that child's eyes, you must it experience it.
+For yourself.

 The sad truth about life, is that most children lose their light.
-And one day too, the confluence of synchronistic elements that have created Pai's magic will erode.
-Erode under the of feet tourists that wash over the town like a persistent tide to coastline.
-Under the crush of capitalism, development, and the prospect of more.
+And one day too, the confluence of synchronistic elements that have birthed Pai's magic will erode.
+Erode under the feet of tourists that wash over the town like a persistent tide to coastline.
+Under the crush of capitalism, development, and the prospect of “more”.

 I was lucky enough to spend three nights there, I could've spent a month.
 And even luckier to have shared it with a very special group of new friends, and one amazing woman.
 The experience only solidified a belief born some 13 years ago when I first began traveling.
 It's that the human experience is best when shared.
 I will forget what I "did' in Pai, the vistas and views will fade from my mind.
 But in my heart, there will rest a place, of what I felt.
 The magic.
 The love.
 The wonder.
 "Pai"